Stouffville: Transportation

 GO Transit's Stouffville line passes through the community with commuter trains stopping at the Stouffville GO Station in the downtown core and terminating at Old Elm GO Station.
-When no trains are scheduled a bus service from Toronto serves the town with some runs continuing to Uxbridge.
+Along with GO's Stouffville Line, GO Transit also operates route 71 from Union Station to Mount Joy GO Station or Old Elm GO Station, with limited service to Uxbridge.

-York Region Transit's bus#15 travels around the community of Stouffville and along the Stouffville Road to Yonge Street in Richmond Hill, and their bus#9 (9th line) travels from the town to Markham Stouffville Hospital and thence to Box Grove Plaza.
+York Region Transit's bus 9 (9th Line) travels from the town to Markham Stouffville Hospital and before terminating service at 14th Avenue and Box Grove By-Pass.
+The YRT also operates YRT On-Request Stouffville; a ride-share service operated with Minivans and Minibuses.
+Along with YRT On-Request, they also operate a similar service specifically for the disabled; allowing disabled individuals to continue to access and utilize YRT services.

-Stouffville Road (Regional Road #14) is the main east-west route that passes through downtown and connects with Highway 404 in the west.
+Stouffville Road (Regional Road #14) is the main east–west route that passes through downtown and connects with Highway 404 in the west.

 Demographics

 In 2006, urban Stouffville had a population of 8,000 to 10,000 people, or about one-third of the population of the larger Town of Whitchurch-Stouffville.
 The Town of Whitchurch-Stouffville estimates that the population grew more than 58% between 2006 and 2011; most of that growth was limited to the Community of Stouffville or the Community of Ballantrae.
-By 2021, the town’s total population forecast is projected to be approximately 55,800 persons, with an estimated 41,000 persons residing within the Community of Stouffville proper.
+Based on the 2021 census the town's total population is 36,753, growth of 8.8% from the 2016 population of 32,634.